-Works of Radical Memory for times of Social Amnesia
+Performing Truth Works of Radical Memory for Times of Social Amnesia

-Performing Truth answers the most pressing questions facing any theatre makers who are wrestling with how to present historical, political or socioeconomic information in an engaging, entertaining and galvanising way.
+Performing Truth answers the most pressing questions facing any theatre-makers who are wrestling with how to present historical, political or socioeconomic information in an engaging, entertaining, and galvanizing way.
 How to make data compelling and documents mobilizing?
-How to keep an audience interested in what might be dry, dire or depressing?
+How to keep an audience interested in what might be dry, dire, or depressing?
 How to surprise an audience and keep them alert?

 Preface Plotting Your Radical Memory Adventure - Paloma Martinez-Cruz; Introduction Infectious Dissent: Cultural Vaccines for the Political Pandemic in Progress.; Chapter 1 COINTELSHOW: A Patriot Act; Chapter 2 ECONOMUSIC: Keeping Score; Chapter 3 POSSIBLE PASTS/FORGOTTEN FUTURES: Santiago 9/11/1973; INTERMISSION: A WORD FROM OUR SPONSORS; Chapter 4 THE REVOLT OF THE FOOTNOTES; Chapter 5 A FAIR FIGHT; Chapter 6 GGPS: The Guillermo Gómez-Peña Global Positioning System; Chapter 7 THE AUTHORITARIAN BODY: Performing Politicians; Chapter 8 GLAMORGEDDON: Limonauts Gamble for Oakland-land; Chapter 9 A Collection of Street Theatre Scripts